ONLYOFFICE/DocSpace/web/ASC.Web.Components/src/components/email-input/README.md

 ### Custom validate email

 You should use custom validation with the `customValidateFunc` prop.
-Also you can change state of validation with the help of `isValid` prop.
-`isValid` prop allow you to change border-color of input.
+This prop contain function for your custom validation input value.
+Function must return object with following parameters: `isValid`: boolean result of validating, `errors`(optional): array of errors.

 How are applied colors in component: